boralyl/boralyl.github.io/_posts/2020-11-25-building_a_home_assistant_custom_component_part_3.md

 We then forward the setup to the `sensor` platform.
 In [sensor.py](https://github.com/boralyl/github-custom-component-tutorial/blob/master/custom_components/github_custom/sensor.py) we add an `async_setup_entry` function which will accept a config entry instance and create the sensors for the component.
-You will notice this function looks near identical to the `async_setup_platform` function below it which is used for setting up the sensors from `configuration.yaml`.
+You will notice this function looks nearly identical to the `async_setup_platform` function below it which is used for setting up the sensors from `configuration.yaml`.
 The only difference is we retrieve the config data from the config entry instance.